 This year we adapted our customer immersion sessions to a virtual model. with almost 1,300 employees attending a session.
 We introduced lunch and learn sessions about new products and services and refreshed a web app for employees to provide support for their family and friends.
-And we continue to champion the program with regular customer stories and videos across our internal channels. so all our people can be customer obsessed.
+And we continue to champion the program with regular customer stories and videos across our internal channels, so all our people can be customer obsessed.

-Almost employees took part in customer immersion sessions
+Almost customer immersion sessions